 NOTE: Whichever option you choose, please make sure you are contributing your own original analysis.
 Do not simply summarize what the court said in the majority or dissent.
 Analyze all given material and make an argument.
 Sometimes, less is more.
 It is not necessary to come up with a grand idea.
 Legal writing is about making a clear and concise argument for your reader to understand and be persuaded by.

-Format of a Case Comment
+Format of a Note

-Your comment should include the following basic elements:
+Your Note should include the following basic elements:

-- 1. Introduction (3-4 pages)
+- 1. Introduction (4-5 pages)

 - a.
-Facts of the Case
+Factual Background/Historical Analysis

 - b.
-Holding

-- c.
 Roadmap

-- 2. Analysis (3-4 pages)
+- 2. Analysis (4-5 pages)

 - 3. Conclusion (1/2 page)

-- 4. Endnotes (2-3 pages)